qwertie/ecsharp/project-status.md

 - [Documentation](http://www.codeproject.com/Articles/664785/A-New-Parser-Generator-for-Csharp)
 - LLLPG works almost exactly as desired.
 I can think of two current issues and one feature I'd like to add:
   - `&(and predicates)` are used in prediction only to resolve ambiguity.
 When they are not strictly needed for prediction, they are converted to calls to `Check()` instead, which is less than ideal because (1) you might want to force it to be used for prediction, but you can't and (2) LLLPG provides no way to customize the error message given to `Check()`; the end-user is shown the code of the predicate, which is ugly.
-  - LLLPG is slow for some grammars, especially highly ambiguous ones; in fact I have found a case that has O(N!) performance for a specially-crafted input grammar of size N. The EC# parser and lexer require 3 seconds each to compile, and that's using a couple of strategically-placed gates to avoid extremely poor performance.
-I do not yet understand what makes the performance so bad.
+  - LLLPG is slow for some grammars, especially highly ambiguous ones; in fact I have found a case that has O(N!) performance for a specially-crafted input grammar of size N. The EC# parser and lexer require 3 seconds each to compile (EDIT: parser is up to 20 seconds), and that's using a couple of strategically-placed gates to avoid extremely poor performance.
+I do not understand very well what makes the performance so bad.
+A large rewrite and theoretical analysis may be in order.
+But theoretical analysis is not my forté.
-  - Rather than write `@[ x:=X (ys+=Y)* { /* do something with x and ys */ } ]` I want to be able to write code like `@[ X Y* { /* do something with $X and $Y */ } ]`.
+  - Done: Rather than write `@[ x:=X (ys+=Y)* { /* do something with x and ys */ } ]` I want to be able to write code like `@[ X Y* { /* do something with $X and $Y */ } ]`.
+Limitation: it currently doesn't work if X and Y are aliases.

 ## Baadia: Boxes and arrows diagram maker